 The Council plan is a strategic document under which the Council's other policy framework documents sit.
-It sets out the Council's vision and priorities for the period from 2017 - 2020.
-The plan details how the Council will achieve the priorities which have been agreed by Elected Members.
+It communicates the Council's vision which specifies intended outcomes for the period from 2017 - 2020.
+The plan details how the Council will achieve the priorities which were identified by Elected Members.
+The Council's Performance Plan translates the vision into a course of action for the authority and its partnerships.